DynamicTables Tutorial

 Accessing column elements

-To acess all rows from a particular column use the .get method on the vectordata field of the DynamicTable object
+To access all rows from a particular column use the .get method on the vectordata field of the DynamicTable object

 my_table.vectordata.get('col2').data